Close this menu

 The lawsuit, filed in the United States District Court for the Middle District of Louisiana, is a government mandate blocking access to free, protected speech online by conditioning that access on whether a Louisianan is willing to surrender their private information.

 This violates the Constitution and risks the safety and security of all citizens.
-NetChoice is confident the Court will agree.
+On December 15, 2025, the U.S. District Court for the Middle District of Louisiana agreed and granted NetChoice’s motion for summary judgment, striking down Louisiana’s Act 456.

 Top Takeaways of NetChoice v.
 Murrill: